List of The Walking Dead (comics) characters: Maggie Greene

 Maggie is Hershel Greene's tomboyish second oldest daughter and Glenn's lover.
 She eventually becomes Glenn's wife and later widow, and takes the role of being a surrogate mother to Sophia Peletier following the suicide of the girl's biological mother, Carol Peletier.
 She soon discovers she is pregnant while living at the Alexandria Safe-Zone in Washington DC.
 After Glenn's death, she moves with Sophia to the Hilltop Colony.
 She successfully overthrows Gregory as leader, outing him as a coward for siding with the man who murdered Glenn, only caring for his own safety.
-Eventually she becomes the de facto leader of the community as she moves enforcements to save the civilians of Alexandria in the war against the Saviours during the bombings.
+Eventually she becomes the de facto leader of the community as she moves reinforcements to save the civilians of Alexandria in the war against the Saviours during the bombings.
 Two years after the war, she remains a strong and capable leader, while also taking care of her two-year-old son, Hershel Greene II She continues to come into conflict with Gregory, who orchestrates a plan to kill her with other parents who disagree with her actions towards their sons' injuries after Carl Grimes had beaten them to save Sophia.
 Gregory manages to poison Maggie as she is dealing with one of the Whisperer captives, Lydia.
 The Hilltop is attacked during the Whisperer War arc, and Maggie is forced to lead the survivors to Alexandria.